FlaviusMelcea/SpringBoot-vehicle-API/README.md

 :bulb: The API will provides CRUD functionalitites for vehicles.

 :computer: The vehicle details are stored in a mysql database.
-For database versioning you i'm using Liquibase.
+For database versioning i'm using Liquibase.

 :white_check_mark: The API has swagger;